Trump Touts Economic Gains, As Trade War Looms

 China could retaliate in other ways, however.
 Beijing's cooperation has been critical to the U.S. effort to impose economic sanctions on North Korea.

-Trump suggested he's not worried that China will relax pressure on Pyongyang, despite the trade dispute.
+Trump suggested he is not worried that China will relax pressure on Pyongyang, despite the trade dispute.

 "I have an excellent relationship with President Xi, and we will continue working together on many issues," the president said in a statement.
 "But the United States will no longer be taken advantage of on trade by China and other countries in the world."

-Trump is simultaneously waging a trade war with Canada, Mexico, and the European Union.
+Trump is simultaneously waging a trade war with Canada, Mexico and the European Union.
 He has ordered tariffs on imported steel and aluminum and repeatedly threatened to withdraw from NAFTA.

-U.S. farmers, in particular, have been targeted with tariffs, both because they're big exporters and because farmers were generally supportive of Trump.
+U.S. farmers, in particular, have been targeted with tariffs from those nations, both because they're big exporters and because farmers were generally supportive of Trump.

 "We're going to take care of our American farmers," Trump said, without offering specifics.
 "We're going to take care of our manufacturers and our manufacturing jobs."

-U.S. employers have added 3.6 million jobs since Trump's election — an impressive performance although shy of the 4.1 million jobs added in the comparable period before the election.
+U.S. employers have added 3.6 million jobs since Trump's election — an impressive performance, although shy of the 4.1 million jobs added in the comparable period before the election.

 Although GDP growth slowed in early 2018, forecasters expect to see a rebound in the current quarter, with estimates topping 4 percent.